-- Equity: residents and communities are partners in decision-making. - Respect: residents and communities should feel heard and their interests included in decisions. - Transparency: residents and communities should be engaged in planning and decisions should be open and widely communicated. - Relevance: engagement occurs early and often throughout a process to assure the work is relevant to residents and communities. - Accountability: residents and communities can see how their participation affects the outcome; specific outcomes are measured and communicated. - Collaboration: engagement involves developing relationships and understanding the value residents and communities bring to the process.
-Decisions should be made with people, not for people. - Inclusion: Engagement should remove barriers to participation that have historically disengaged residents and communities.

-• Cultural Competence: Engagement should reflect and respond effectively to racial, ethnic, cultural and linguistic experiences of residents and communities.
+- Equity: Residents and communities are partners in decision-making. - Respect: Residents and communities should feel heard and their interests included in decisions. - Transparency: Residents and communities should be engaged in planning and decisions should be open and widely communicated. - Relevance: Engagement occurs early and often throughout a process to assure the work is relevant to residents and communities. - Accountability: Residents and communities can see how their participation affects the outcome; specific outcomes are measured and communicated. - Collaboration: Engagement involves developing relationships and understanding the value residents and communities bring to the process.
+Decisions should be made with people, not for people. - Inclusion: Engagement should remove barriers to participation that have historically disengaged residents and communities. - Cultural competence: Engagement should reflect and respond effectively to racial, ethnic, cultural and linguistic experiences of residents and communities.

 Updated practices more reflective of a community-centered approach to engagement will be included and expanded upon in implementation of Imagine 2050.
-For example, the Met Council has established Tribal relations policies - including both formal government-to-government consultation, staff involvement, and community engagement expertise which the Met Council will update and continue to evolve its practices, policies, and procedures with the American Indian communities including education of any changes to ensure implementation, as part of Imagine 2050 commitments.
-Another example, the Met Council updated its interpretation of the public purpose doctrine to include incentives and compensation for engagement and community expertise.
+For example, the Met Council has established Tribal relations policies - including formal government-to-government consultation, staff involvement, and community engagement expertise.
+The Met Council will update and continue to evolve its practices, policies, and procedures with the American Indian communities, including education of any changes to ensure implementation, as part of Imagine 2050 commitments.
+The Met Council also updated our interpretation of the public purpose doctrine to include incentives and compensation for engagement and community expertise.
 These examples highlight the impact established systems, policies, and procedures have on relationships with communities and people throughout the region.

-Community-Centered Engagement takes intentional actions to honor community expertise, addresses inequity by integrating and compensating the value of community expertise, and prioritizes processes that invite community participation and partnership.
+Community-centered engagement takes intentional actions to honor community expertise, addresses inequity by integrating and compensating the value of community expertise, and prioritizes processes that invite community participation and partnership.
 It recognizes a full spectrum of connection with community voices, from informing to co-creation.
 It ensures all people are represented in decision-making and that the weight of feedback from community is proportional to the impact a decision has on communities.
-Community-Centered Engagement represents a fundamental commitment to addressing equity in community engagement.
+Community-centered engagement represents a fundamental commitment to addressing equity in community engagement.